 If at any time the share capital of the Company is divided into different classes of shares, the rights attached to any class of shares may, subject to the certain company law acts as defined in the Companies Act (for the purposes of this paragraph 4.4 only, the "Statutes"), be abrogated or varied either with the consent in writing of the holders of three fourths in nominal value of the issued shares of that class (excluding any shares of that class held as treasury shares) or with the sanction of a special resolution passed at a separate general meeting of the holders of the shares of that class.
 To every such separate general meeting the provisions of Chapter 3 of part 13 of the Companies Act (save as stated in sections 334(2) to (3)) and the provisions of the Articles relating to general meetings shall apply, mutatis mutandis, but so that the necessary quorum at any such meeting other than an adjourned meeting shall be two persons holding or representing by proxy at least one-third in nominal value of the issued shares of the relevant class (excluding any shares of that class held as treasury shares) and at an adjourned meeting one person holding shares of the class or his proxy.
-Any holder of shares of the relevant class present in person or by proxy may demand a poll upon which every holder of shares of that class shall be entitled to one vote for every such share held by him.
+Any holder of shares of that class shall be entitled to one vote for every such share held by him.
 The rights attached to any class of shares shall, unless otherwise expressly provided by the terms of issue of such shares or by the terms upon which such shares are for the time being held, be deemed not to be modified, abrogated or varied by the creation or issue of further shares ranking pari passu therewith.